avttrue/fungus/resources/md/help/doc2_en.md

 *If this option is selected, a snapshot is created if the current* [field](doc4_en.md) *age = 0.*

-*Snapshots are created for the current field age.*
+*All snapshots are created for the current field age.*

 ##